vishnukumarkvs/notes/linux networking.md

 local cache kicks in after first resolve, it  expires based on ttl set in that  hosted domain dns record

 types of dns records
-- A : fundamental re
+- A : fundamental record - maps domain name to ip address
+- AAAA:

 tls cert verification
 certigo connect